nikkieverett/recipe-app/recipes/cocktail-fluffy-apple-vodka.md

 directions: |-
   * Shake all ingredients with ice in a cocktail shaker.
   * Strain into a chilled shot glass.
-  * Garnish with green apple slices.'
+  * Garnish with green apple slices
 category: beverage
 cookTime: null
 prepTime: null